Territorial Skills Competition

 The Territorial Skills Competition is an annual multi-trade and technology skills competition.
 This exciting event is a celebration of the incredible craftsmanship, innovation, and dedication to excellence that Skills Canada Yukon promotes year-round.
 Competing provides you with an opportunity to test your skills against local secondary students and apprentices.

 Competing creates connection to community members and buisness owners who work in your chosen skill area.
-Competing at the territorial level gives you the potential of competeing at the Skills Competences Canada National Competition against secondary students and apprentices from across Canada! in 2025, the competition will be held on May 39th and 30th in Regina, Saskatchewan.
+Competing at the territorial level gives you the potential of competeing at the Skills Competences Canada National Competition against secondary students and apprentices from across Canada!
+In 2026, the competition will be held on May 28th and 29th in Toronto, Ontario.

 Days